Grand Puba: Career

-Around 1997 he rejoined the group, recording a few tracks for various soundtracks leading up to the full-length album Foundation in 1998.
-Puba's states in an interview with Billboard, saying "I never did go, i just wanted that experience and it was a good thing".
+Around 1997, he rejoined Brand Nubian, recording a few tracks and leading up to the full-length album Foundation in 1998.
+Puba said in an interview with Billboard, "I never did go, I just wanted that experience and it was a good thing".
 In 1999, Grand Puba and Sadat X performed on the track "Once Again" on Handsome Boy Modeling School's concept album So...
-How's Your Girl?.
+How's Your Girl?
 After following Brand Nubian's 2004 record Fire in the Hole, Grand Puba appeared on tracks with Beanie Sigel ("Bread and Butter", also featuring groupmate Sadat X), Missy Elliott ("My Struggles", featuring his onetime collaborator Mary J. Blige), and Ugly Duckling ("Something's Going Down Tonight").

 He released his third album Understand This in 2001 on Koch Records.

 In 2009, Grand Puba released his fourth solo album, Retroactive, featuring production from Q-Tip, Large Professor, Kid Capri as well as fellow Brand Nubians.
 Puba also appeared on the heavy posse cut "Fresh" together with Cormega, KRS-One, Big Daddy Kane, DJ Red Alert and PMD.

 In 2016, he released his fifth album Black from the Future.